-We found that the two lower fixed points (marked as 1 and 2 in Fig 4) need to be very close like in Fig 8(B) to give bimodality.
-For lower $[c]a$, meaning larger distance between the first and second fixed point, almost no switching was observed.
+To elaborate on the preceeding statements, we found that the two lower fixed points (marked as 1 and 2 in Fig 5) need to be very close like in Fig 9(B) to give bimodality.
+For lower $[c]a$ , meaning larger difference between the concentrations at the first and second fixed point, almost no switching was observed.
 Of course, switching is also a matter of the waiting time and stochastic effects: if one waits for long enough, it should eventually occur.
-However, switching times of more than several hours are not at the center of this investigation and would mean that switching is
+However, switching times of more than several hours are not at the center of this investigation and would mean that switching is extremely unlikely.
+There are two aspects that become relevant in this context that we neglect in our analysis but briefly mention here: transcription and translation bursts lead to higher stochasticity and cell division leads to some discontinuity in the process.
+The effect of bursts is addressed in S1 Text.